 Reality: Sexual assault survivors are never responsible for the attack, no matter what, no matter how much alcohol was consumed.
 You do not lose your rights as a person because you chose to consume alcohol.
-The assailant should take responsibility for his/her own actions.
+The assailant, not the victim, is responsible for perpetrating a sexual assault.

 Myth: You can't be raped or sexually assaulted by your significant other.

-Reality: Any form of unwanted sexual activity in any relationship constitutes as sexual assault.
+Reality: Any form of unwanted sexual activity in any relationship constitutes sexual assault.

 Myth: A person is most likely to be assaulted by a stranger, in unfamiliar places or at night.

-Reality: Nearly all rapes are truthfully reported, and, in fact, rapes are vastly underreported.
+Reality: Nearly all sexual assaults are truthfully reported, and, in fact, sexual assaults are vastly underreported.